Quasioptimal alternating projections and their use in low-rank approximation of matrices and tensors: Low-rank approximation with constraints

 \subsubsection{Orthogonal matrices}

-We test this alternating-projection method on two types of orthogonal matrices: the random orthogonal matrices and the identity matrix.
+We test these AP on two types of orthogonal matrices: random orthogonal matrices and identity matrices.
 First, we fix $n = 1600$ and vary the rank.
-The initial conditions $Y_0$ are chosen as a product of two $n \times r$ random matrices with orthonormal columns in the random case and as a product of two $n \times r$ random Gaussian matrices with variance $1 / r$ for the identity matrix.
-Note that we cannot initialise the iterations for the identity matrix with its best rank-$r$ approximation, because this leads to a loop.
+The initial conditions $\Matrix{Y}_0$ are chosen as the product of two $n \times r$ random matrices with orthonormal columns in the random case and as the product of two $n \times r$ random Gaussian matrices with variance $1 / r$ for the identity matrix.
+Note that we cannot initialise the iterations for the identity matrix with its truncated SVD, because this leads to a loop.
+For the random orthogonal matrices, we perform 10 random experiments for every set of parameters and plot the median, the 25\% and the 10\% percentiles.
+For the identity matrices, we perform 5 random experiments and plot the minimum achieved error.
+The results in Fig.~\ref{fig:maximum_varying_r} suggest that the approximation error decays as $1 / \sqrt{r}$ for random orthogonal matrices and as $1 /r$ for the identity matrices.

-The results in Fig.~\ref{fig:maximum_varying_r} demonstrate that the approximation error decays as $1 / \sqrt{r}$ as in the theoretical estimate \eqref{eq:ut_bound}.
-We also immediately note that the errors for the identity matrix are larger than the corresponding errors for the random orthogonal matrices by about 4 times---an observation to which we will return at the end of the section.
-In addition, we can compare our results with the numerical estimate \eqref{eq:zmt_bound}: it gives $8.29 \cdot 10^{-2}$ for $n = 1600$ and $r = 40$, while we have $6.78 \cdot 10^{-2}$ for the random orthogonal matrices and $4.44 \cdot 10^{-1}$ for the identity matrix.

 In the second series of experiments, we fix the rank $r = 40$ and consider matrices of different sizes.
-In Fig.~\ref{fig:maximum_randort_varying_n} we show the dependence of the maximum-norm approximation error achieved with \textsc{ap-svd} and \textsc{ap-rsvd} on $n$ for random orthogonal matrices.
-We observe that the error \textit{decays} as the size $n$ grows: larger random orthogonal matrices can be approximated with lower absolute maximum-norm error.
-Meanwhile, we see in Fig.~\ref{fig:maximum_identity_varying_n} that the approximation errors for the identity matrices grow at a rate that is similar to $\sqrt{\log(n)}$ as in \eqref{eq:ut_bound}.
+In Fig.~\ref{fig:maximum_varying_n}, we show how the approximation error achieved by \textsc{ap-rsvd} depends on the matrix size $n$.
+We observe that the error \emph{decays} as $\log(n) / \sqrt{n}$ for random orthogonal matrices.
+Meanwhile, the approximation errors for the identity matrices grow as $\log^2(n)$.